Designing with AI

 My role was designing the content for the onboarding experience and the prompt writing guidance.
 The core design challenge came from a surprising research finding.
 Users assumed that more detailed, thorough prompts would produce better results.
 Many were uploading full product requirements documents, spending hours preparing them before generating an app.

 But research showed the opposite was true.
+Small, contextual prompts, outperformed long requirements docs in output quality.

 First, I designed a three-screen onboarding flow that walked users through what Mentor could do, how to make changes after generation, and how to write a prompt that worked.
-PMs wanted a single tooltip-style callout for this critical information.
-I pushed back.
-Tooltips are a pattern for supplemental information, not foundational context users need before taking action.
-Testing validated the concern: users skimmed the tooltip and still wrote prompts that were too implementation-heavy.
-The three-screen flow slowed them down intentionally, with each screen addressing a distinct mental model failure we'd seen in testing.
+PMs wanted a single tooltip-style callout for this information, I pushed back.
+Tooltips are a pattern to give users information that’s helpful, not critical, to get a job done.
+Because this was critical information users need before taking action, a tooltip wasn’t appropriate.

 Second, I designed and wrote example prompt chips directly below the input field, that, when clicked, injected example prompts that followed our established best practices into the input.